cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 ![Artificial neuron structure](/assets/neuron.png)

-There are a number of functions which can be used in neurons, including the Radial Basis Function or a simple linear functions, but the most common is the sigmoid or logistic function, calculated by:
+There are a number of functions which can be used in neurons, including the Radial Basis Function or a simple linear function, but the most common is the sigmoid or logistic function, calculated by:

 $$f(x) = \frac{1}{1+e^{-x}}$$